emi420/hmap/README.md

 ### License

-You may use this project under the terms of either the MIT License or the GNU General Public License (GPL) Version 3.
+You may use this project under the terms of the GNU General Public License (GPL) Version 3.

 (c) 2019 Emilio Mariscal